Gerardufoin/DinoRPG-Animations/src/fight/README.md

 ### Status (4)

-A status if added to a fighter.
-An optional power property can be passed depending on the chosen status.
+Adds a status to a fighter.

 #### Properties